wp-plugins/woocommerce-payment-gateway/readme.txt

 == Screenshots ==

 1. Easily accept credit card payments on your own branded page.
-Here you can see our module in action on WooThemes.com, authors of WooCommerce.

 2. Here is a close up of the payment form as seen by your customers (it is fully editable and already branded to perfection for all WooThemes.com themes).
 Notice that advanced features such as saving credit cards securely via the Inspire Commerce card vault are available if you choose to activate them in the admin area.
 The module even works flawlessly with the WooCommerce subscriptions module.